HawChon/Studious-Stud/README.md

 - items:     use phone, get [item], drop [item], inventory
 - special:   sneak, steal, wait
 - meta:      help, quit

-[NOTE FOR GRADING]
-The game balance is tuned for a 30-day survival challenge.
-If you wish to expedite the verification process, you can focus on testing the mechanics in the Classroom (Sneak) and Office (Steal) described in Part 2, as these contain the most complex logic.
+the most complex logic.